New York Diminished Value Claims

 New York small claims court allows diminished value claims up to $10,000.

-New York Diminished Value Law
+How New York Courts Have Ruled on Diminished Value

 Rosenfield v.
 Choberka, 140 Misc.
 2d 9 (N.Y.
 Sup.
 Ct.
 1988)